Eligibility and Requirements

 Is it a story suitable for family viewing?

-Is it a story that you believe the Asian and the international community want to know about?
+Is it a story that you believe the Asian and international communities want to know about?

 Will the story interest and excite Asian public broadcasters?